Shahid1993/microblog/README.md

     flask db migrate -m "users table"
     flask db upgrade
     ```
+    - The `flask db migrate` command does not make any changes to the database, it just generates the migration script.
+To apply the changes to the database, the `flask db upgrade` command must be used.
-    - The upgrade() function applies the migration, and the downgrade() function removes it.
+    - The `upgrade()` function applies the migration, and the `downgrade()` function removes it.
     - Flask-SQLAlchemy uses a "snake case" naming convention for database tables by default.
-For the User model above, the corresponding table in the database will be named user.
-For a AddressAndPhone model class, the table would be named address_and_phone.
-If you prefer to choose your own table names, you can add an attribute named __tablename__ to the model class, set to the desired name as a string.
+For the `User` model above, the corresponding table in the database will be named `user`.
+For a `AddressAndPhone` model class, the table would be named `address_and_phone`.
+If you prefer to choose your own table names, you can add an attribute named `__tablename__ `to the model class, set to the desired name as a string.
+    - Because this application uses SQLite, the `upgrade` command will detect that a database does not exist and will create it (you will notice a file named _app.db_ is added after this command finishes, that is the SQLite database).
+When working with database servers such as MySQL and PostgreSQL, you have to create the database in the database server before running `upgrade`.
     - __Database Upgrade and Downgrade Workflow :__  With database migration support, after you modify the models in your application you generate a new migration script (`flask db migrate`), you probably review it to make sure the automatic generation did the right thing, and then apply the changes to your development database (`flask db upgrade`).
 You will add the migration script to source control and commit it.
     When you are ready to release the new version of the application to your production server, all you need to do is grab the updated version of your application, which will include the new migration script, and run `flask db upgrade`.
 Alembic will detect that the production database is not updated to the latest revision of the schema, and run all the new migration scripts that were created after the previous release.
     As I mentioned earlier, you also have a `flask db downgrade` command, which undoes the last migration.
 While you will be unlikely to need this option on a production system, you may find it very useful during development.
 You may have generated a migration script and applied it, only to find that the changes that you made are not exactly what you need.
 In this case, you can downgrade the database, delete the migration script, and then generate a new one to replace it.
+    - In `User` model:
+    ```
+    posts = db.relationship('Post', backref='author', lazy='dynamic')
+    ```
+    - In `Post` model:
+    ```
+    user_id = db.Column(db.Integer, db.ForeignKey('user.id'))
+    ```

-    - It is an unfortunate inconsistency that in some instances such as in a db.relationship() call, the model is referenced by the model class, which typically starts with an uppercase character, while in other cases such as this db.ForeignKey() declaration, a model is given by its database table name, for which SQLAlchemy automatically uses lowercase characters and, for multi-word model names, snake case.
+    - It is an unfortunate inconsistency that in some instances such as in a `db.relationship()` call, the model is referenced by the model class, which typically starts with an uppercase character, while in other cases such as this `db.ForeignKey()` declaration, a model is given by its database table name, for which SQLAlchemy automatically uses lowercase characters and, for multi-word model names, snake case.
+    - For a one-to-many relationship, a `db.relationship` field is normally defined on the "one" side, and is used as a convenient way to get access to the "many".
+    - The first argument to `db.relationship` is the model class that represents the "many" side of the relationship.
+This argument can be provided as a string with the class name if the model is defined later in the module.
+    - If you would want to have a one-to-one relationship you can pass `uselist=False` to `relationship()`.
+    - The `backref` argument defines the name of a field that will be added to the objects of the "many" class that points back at the "one" object.
+This will add a `post.author` expression that will return the user given a post.
     - The `lazy` argument defines how the database query for the relationship will be issued
+    - `lazy` defines when SQLAlchemy will load the data from the database:

+         - `'select'` / `True` (which is the default, but explicit is better than implicit) means that SQLAlchemy will load the data as necessary in one go using a standard select statement.
+         - `'joined'` / `False` tells SQLAlchemy to load the relationship in the same query as the parent using a `JOIN` statement.
+         - `'subquery'` works like `'joined'` but instead SQLAlchemy will use a subquery.
+         - `'dynamic'` is special and can be useful if you have many items and always want to apply additional SQL filters to them.
+Instead of loading the items SQLAlchemy will return another query object which you can further refine before loading the items.
+Note that this cannot be turned into a different loading strategy when querying so it’s often a good idea to avoid using this in favor of `lazy=True`.
+A query object equivalent to a dynamic user.posts relationship can be created using `Post.query.with_parent(user)` while still being able to use lazy or eager loading on the relationship itself as necessary.
+      - How do you define the lazy status for backrefs?
+By using the `backref()` function:
+      ```
+      posts = db.relationship('Post', backref=db.backref('author', lazy='joined'), lazy='dynamic')
+      ```

+    - Changes to a database are done in the context of a session, which can be accessed as `db.session`.
+Multiple changes can be accumulated in a session and once all the changes have been registered you can issue a single `db.session.commit()`, which writes all the changes atomically.
+If at any time while working on a session there is an error, a call to db.session.rollback() will abort the session and remove any changes stored in it.
+    - All models have a `query` attribute that is the entry point to run database queries.
     - SQLAlchemy is great in the respect that it provides a high-level abstraction over relationships and foreign keys.
  - `flask shell` :
     - to start a Python interpreter in the context of the application.